voltpop/vp-website/_blogs/nextcloud.markdown

 ### We don't need google where we're going...

-I had some downtime this weekend so I decided to set up a NextCloud instance for the fam.
+I had some downtime recently, and with school coming up, I decided to install and configure a NextCloud instance for the family to use.
+There are a lot of great things about nextcloud not the least of which is the ability to backup images from your phone.

-I used to run an OwnCloud instance back in the day, but that was quite a while ago, and I haven't even tried since.
-Although If you know anything about me, you probably know that my wife is an author.
+Now, I used to run an OwnCloud instance back in the day on a dark and mysterious "tower-under-the-desk" kind of server but that was quite a while ago and it never caught on like I hoped it would.

+Increasingly lately, the family has been asking me for new and inventive ways to do things on the internet.
+From moving pictures quickly between devices, to keeping backups from their new fancy-schmancy chromebooks I think _now_ is the perfect time to brush off the old home administrator hat.

 ### The Reason:

-I've spent several years trying to figure out the _best_ way to solve a very simple
+I've spent several years trying to figure out the _best_ way to solve a few very simple problems. though when they were originally posed, I had different contstraints.

-problem:
+Among the contraints I had were: how do I keep files:
+  * backed up
+  * centeral

-how do I keep files backed up, centeral, in sync across devices, and safe from prying eyes
+  * in sync across devices
+  * safe from prying eyes

-the original answer:
-	subversion
+Originally there were three contexts for these problems: pictures, movies, and documents.

+pictures needed to be easily shared, movies accessible with DLNA and documents safe and offline.

+the original answer was a hodgepodge of services: Samba with miniDLNA, Subversion, et al.

-This worked very well for quite some time, however this solution is fairly technical and relies on the use of specific tools in order to be fully effective (don't use .odt files more or less).
+I had a microcosm of services that worked very well for quite some time, however this solution is fairly technical and relies on the use of specific tools in order to be fully effective.
+I'd categorize that whole set up as being pretty far outside of the realm of the average person.

 ### The Approach

-After I spent about an hour looking up good ways to deploy everything I want to deploy on this particular server.
-I settled on a composed docker application stack to serve all of the nextcloud components necessary.
+After I spent about an hour looking up good ways to deploy everything I want to deploy on this particular server and I settled on a composed docker application stack to serve all of the nextcloud components necessary.

 It didn't take long to set up and required very little actual configuration.

 #### Deployment and Prerequisites

-I Hate Waiting: first thing I do is submit all of the required DNS records:
+The first thing I do is submit all of the required DNS records:
   * office.domain.com
   * nextcloud.domain.com